log-malloc2 is a malloc logging preload library that assists with discovering memory leaks. It features backtraces and byte-exact memory tracking.

 Release Notes: The words ':TOKEN' and 'EQUATES' have been added.
 The library files now support virtual memory, simple garbage collection, RfC 4180-compliant parsing, SEDOL numbers, Chi square calculations, runtime macros, and several new sorting routines.
 Several new date and time parsing functions were added.
 Several beta- and gamma-related functions were added to the floating point library.
 The preprocessor now supports division and modulo with the new @divrm function.
 Lots of bugfixes were made.

-Devel Live CD includes a minimal toolchain from Fedora which makes it possible to compile the Linux kernel and other software.
-It has been created to compile programs for 4MLinux.
+Devel Live CD includes a development toolchain from 4MLinux which makes it possible to compile the Linux kernel and other software written in C and C++.
 There is no dependency tracking in 4MLinux, so this may be a useful tool for developers who are interested in building fully-customized Linux operating systems.

 Release Notes: This release is based on 4MLinux 7.1 and Fedora 19 (x86/32-bit/smp).